stephen-fox/wgu/README.md

 # wgu

-wgu (WireGuard Userspace) is a fork of Jonathan Giannuzzi's [wgfwd][wgfwd]. wgu creates WireGuard tunnels without superuser privileges.
+wgu (WireGuard Userspace, pronounced "woo-goo" or "w-g-u") is a fork of Jonathan Giannuzzi's [wgfwd][wgfwd]. wgu creates WireGuard tunnels without superuser privileges.
 Connections to network services are managed using forwarders.
 Each forwarder tells wgu where to listen for incoming connections and where to forward connections to.

-Think of it like SSH port forwarding, but in WireGuard.
+Think of wgu like SSH port forwarding, but with WireGuard instead of SSH.

-If you would like a graphical user interface of wgu, check out Seung Kang's [wgui][wgui].
+If you would like a graphical version of wgu, check out Seung Kang's [wgui][wgui].

 [wgfwd]: https://github.com/jgiannuzzi/wgfwd